-If any of these things happen, even intermittently, have the Personal Safety System serviced at your dealership or by a qualified technician immediately.
+If any of these things happen, even intermittently, have the Personal Safety System[®] serviced at an authorized dealer immediately.
 Unless serviced, the system may not function properly in the event of a collision.

 Safety restraints precautions

 Always drive and ride with your seatback upright and the lap belt snug and low across the hips.